Traditional animation: Animation

 In the traditional animation process, animators will begin by drawing sequences of animation on sheets of transparent paper perforated to fit the peg bars in their desks, often using colored pencils, one picture or "frame" at a time.
 A peg bar is an animation tool used in traditional animation to keep the drawings in place.
-A key animator or lead animator will draw the key drawings or key frames in a scene, using the character layouts as a guide.
+A key animator or lead animator will draw the key frames or key drawings in a scene, using the character layouts as a guide.
 The key animator draws enough of the frames to get across the major poses within a character performance.

 While working on a scene, a key animator will usually prepare a pencil test of the scene.
 A pencil test is a much rougher version of the final animated scene (often devoid of many character details and color); the pencil drawings are quickly photographed or scanned and synced with the necessary soundtracks.
-This allows the animation to be reviewed and improved upon before passing the work on to their assistant animators, who will add details and some of the missing frames in the scene.
+Pencil tests were originally shot on film with animation cameras, so the animators had to wait for the developed film to come back before they could see the results.
+But in the late 70s the industry switched to a video system which stored the drawings on analog tape, making it possible to see the tests immediately.
+At first reel-to-reel tape was used, but was soon replaced by U-matic and VHS.
+By the early 90s, the animation tests were stored digitally, and eventually as files.
+These tests allows the animation to be reviewed and improved upon before passing the work on to their assistant animators, who will add details and some of the missing frames in the scene.
 The work of the assistant animators is reviewed, pencil-tested, and corrected until the lead animator is ready to meet with the director and have their scene sweatboxed.